-The Web Configurator is an HTML-based management interface that allows easy Zyxel Device setup and management via Internet browser.
-Use Internet Explorer 8.0 and later versions or Mozilla Firefox 3 and later versions or Safari 2.0 and later versions.
+The Web Configurator is an HTML-based management interface that allows easy system setup and management via internet browser.
+Use a browser that supports HTML5, such Internet Explorer11, Mozilla Firefox, or Google Chrome.
 The recommended screen resolution is 1024 by 768 pixels.